MrTobyUp/code-to-markdown/README.md

 - Run the following command:

 ```
-python create_markdown.py <path to the desired directory>
+python create_markdown.py --dir <path to the desired directory> --lang <programming language> --output <name of the output file>
 ```

 ## Output